Online Group-Tuition Programmes

 The purpose of the Welsh measures was three-fold:

-— To produce music; to compose
+— To produce music; to compose.

-— To keep music in mind; to cultivate memory
+— To keep music in mind; to cultivate memory and safeguard the beauty of an orally-transmitted inheritance that wove rationality with free spirit

 Course Duration